-Award winning tenor Adam Smith won First prize, Audience prize, Critics prize and the prize for The Best Tenor at The Ferruccio Tagliavini International Singing Competition 2015 in Austria.
-In the same year he won third prize in the Ada Sari International singing competition in Poland.
-More recently he was a finalist in the International Moniuszko vocal competition.
-He is currently on the ensemble programme with Opera Vlaanderen in Antwerp, Belgium, where he has performed roles such as Tamino in Mozart’s Die Zauberflöte, Steuermann in Wagner’s Fliegender Hollander, Cassio in Verdi’s Otello, Walther in Wagner’s Tannhauser and Amon in Phillip glass’ Akhnaten.
-In summer 2013 Adam was a student at The Georg Solti Accademia di Bel Canto in Italy where he took part in masterclasses with Dennis O’Neill, Richard Bonynge, Daniela Dessi and Luciana Serra.
+Praised for a voice of ‘incredible shimmer and blade,’ British tenor Adam Smith won First Prize, Audience Prize, Critics’ Prize, and the prize for The Best Tenor at the 2015 Ferruccio Tagliavini International Singing Competition in Austria.
+In the same year he won Third Prize in the Ada Sari International Singing Competition in Poland and in 2016 he was a finalist in the International Moniuszko Vocal Competition.
+Having recently concluded his residency in the Ensemble at Opera Vlaanderen in Antwerp, Belgium, Adam Smith’s dramatic and musical versatility shone in a broad range of roles including Tamino in Mozart’s Die Zauberflöte, the Indian in Rimsky-Korsakov’s Sadko, Steuermann in Wagner’s Der fliegender Holländer, Cassio in Verdi’s Otello, Walther in Wagner’s Tannhäuser, and Amon in Glass’ Akhnaten.

-Born in Northern England, Adam Smith has studied the violin from the age of 4.
-Having been accepted with a scholarship, he graduated from the Royal Northern College of Music with a first class honours degree in music, going on to graduate from the International Opera Course at the Guildhall School of Music and Drama with a Master of Music: performance with distinction.
+Born in Northern England, Adam Smith studied the violin from the age of four and having been accepted with a scholarship, he was graduated from the Royal Northern College of Music with a first class honours degree in music with additional degrees from the International Opera Course at the Guildhall School of Music and Drama and a Master of Music with Distinction.